cypress-io/cypress/packages/example/README.md

 # Example

-This package is responsible for coping the `cypress/e2e` and `app` files from [`cypress-example-kitchensink`](https://github.com/cypress-io/cypress-example-kitchensink) into the cypress repository.
+This package is responsible for copying the `cypress/e2e` and `app` files from [`cypress-example-kitchensink`](https://github.com/cypress-io/cypress-example-kitchensink) into the cypress repository.

-The `cypress/e2e` tests, pulled into this package from the [kitchen sink app](https://github.com/cypress-io/cypress-example-kitchensink, are used for scaffolding user's e2e tests in `packages/data-context` and in `npm/create-cypress-tests`.
+The `cypress/e2e` tests, pulled into this package from the [kitchen sink app](https://github.com/cypress-io/cypress-example-kitchensink), are used for scaffolding user's e2e tests in `packages/data-context` and in `npm/create-cypress-tests`.

-The `app` content, pulled into this package from the [kitchen sink app](https://github.com/cypress-io/cypress-example-kitchensink, are published to `cypress-io/cypress` repository's Github page, [https://example.cypress.io](https://example.cypress.io).
+The `app` content, pulled into this package from the [kitchen sink app](https://github.com/cypress-io/cypress-example-kitchensink), is published to `cypress-io/cypress` repository's Github page, [https://example.cypress.io](https://example.cypress.io).

 ## Updating Content